 The key to building wealth is simple.
 It's just not easy.

-Wealth and money are the result of creating value in the world and capturing a piece of that value for yourself.
+Wealth and money are the results of creating value in the world and capturing a piece of that value for yourself.
 Starting a business that provides value is one practical and common way to do it.
 Building a following, on social media, and giving companies access to that following is another way.

 One of the most reliable and effective, but least talked about because it's boring, ways is by saving your money and investing it.
 You create value by lending those savings to companies (by buying stock) and essentially recapture the added value when you sell the stock.